 Next to the Word of God, music deserves the highest praise.
 The gift of language combined with the gift of song was given to man that he should proclaim the Word of God through music.
 (Martin Luther)

 Music at St. Thomas

 The Adult Choir assists in leading worship with conviction and musical integrity, encouraging the congregation in offering prayer, praise, and thanksgiving to the glory of God.
 This labor of love is offered with the hope of inspiring the congregation to reflect more deeply upon the weekly readings and the rhythms of the liturgical year.
 Choir members are not considered performers, but leaders of musical ministry, sharing in the liturgy with high musical standards and selections drawn from the broad heritage of the church.
 The choir is also a place of mutual support, spiritual enrichment, and fellowship among its members.
-Juan Carlos Zamudio Rodriguez, director of the adult choir, is a doctoral student in choral conducting at the Jacobs School of Music, Indiana University.
+Katie Gardiner, director of the adult choir, is a doctoral student in choral conducting at the Jacobs School of Music, Indiana University.

 The St. Thomas commitment to excellence in music was exemplified by the dedication of our fine organ on February 7, 1999.
 This instrument supports the Lutheran tradition of love for liturgy and music of the highest quality.
 Our organ blends four separate instruments and more than 1,700 pipes into an “American Eclectic” style pipe organ.
 Its tonal quality and versatility are greatly appreciated both by the congregation and by the IU Jacobs School of Music Organ Department for recitals.
-Mike Powell, our organist, is a doctoral student in Organ at the Jacobs School of Music, Indiana University.
+Mike Powell, our Director of Music, is a doctoral student in Organ at the Jacobs School of Music, Indiana University.

-Our excellent J.C.
+Our J.C.
 Wilson organ and Yamaha piano are available for practice and performance.
 Contact the church office for scheduling.